BangNanoHQ/bri-api/PRD/bifast/v2/bifast_v2_prd.md

 ## **6. Conclusion**
 This PRD defines the roadmap for building a **Rust-based API client** for **BRIAPI BI-Fast V2** with a robust testing strategy to ensure reliability and security.

+## **7. Coding conventions***
+- Rust structs need to follow camelCase convention when serializing to JSON and deserializing from JSON.
+- There needs to be an example rust script so that it can be run manually.